 - Trails: On

-Helix has lots of really nice reverbs.
-I personally like a very small amount of very natural reverb.
-So I choose the Hall model.
+Helix has lots of really ok reverbs, we’re hearing HD reverbs are coming.
+I personally like a very small amount of warm reverb.
+So I choose the Plate model.
 I use a short decay to avoid having the reverb make the tone become indistinct.
 Predelay avoids having the reverb cover up pick attack.
 Low cut and high cut are adjusted to make sure the reverb doesn’t compete too much with the main dry signal.
 Mix sets the overall amount of reverb.
 Trails don’t matter because the reverb is left on all the time, and is not assigned to any footswitch.

 - Level: 0.0dB